solids4foam/fluid-benchmarks/decayingTaylorGreenVortex/README.md

 # Create the mesh
 runApplication blockMesh

-# Initialie the velocity and pressure initial fields with the analytical
+# Initialise the velocity and pressure initial fields with the analytical
 # solutions
 runApplication initialiseTaylorGreenVortex